open-ce/open-ce/README.md

 MIT hosts pre-built versions of Open-CE for the IBM Power architecture.
 Multiple versions of Open-CE are hosted within this single channel: https://opence.mit.edu/.

+### Builds with Enterprise Production Support

+Rocket Software hosts pre-built versions of the Open-CE at conda channel [here](https://anaconda.org/rocketce).
+This channel provides packages for Power architecture(ppc64le).
+The latest version of Open-CE can be pulled down using the mentioned channel.

+In order to get notification you can register at https://community.rocketsoftware.com/forums/forum-home/community-members?communitykey=c7ece6e8-5a29-4a17-a2bc-68b65f89d29f.
+Please reach out to jadhavs@rocketsoftware.com for any questions and enquiries.

 ### Installing Packages

 Open-CE packages can be installed from one of the community [builds](#community-builds).
 To install packages from one of the community channels, pass the channel's URL to the `conda` tool using the `-c` option.